Why Feeling "Behind" in Life Doesn't Mean You Failed

 Graduate.
 Start a career.
 Work hard.
 Things steadily improve.

-In reality, most people’s lives look more like this:
+Most actual adult lives look more like this:

 Graduate → confusion → wrong job → pivot → burnout → unexpected opportunity → pivot again → existential crisis → repeat.

-You are responding to a complicated world.
+You're responding accurately to a complicated world.

 Your Brain Is Not a Fair Narrator